josephdadams/midi-relay/readme.md

     *   opencuelist
     *   closecuelist
     *   startclock
+    *   stopclock

-    *   stopclockAny other value for _command_ will default to "go".
+	Any other value for _command_ will default to "go".

     Values for _cue_, _cuelist_, and _cuepath_ are all optional strings.
 If left blank ("") or not included in the object, those will not be included in the MIDI command that is generated.
     A JSON response of `{result: 'msc-sent-successfully'}` indicates the note was successfully sent.